typewriter1/ComPyNent/README.md

 This is a one-file library: just add `compynent.py` to your project, and import it with `import compynent`.

 ## Overview
 For an explanation of how ECS works and what the motivation for it is, read [this article](https://www.gamedev.net/articles/programming/general-and-gameplay-programming/understanding-component-entity-systems-r3013/).
+The implementation in ComPyNent uses the approach by which entities are simply integers that refer to a list of the components attached to them.

 The main class is the EntityManager class.
 Normally, you only need to instantiate it once.

 - To create an __entity__, use the `create_entity` method of EntityManager.
 It optionally accepts inital components as parameters
 - __Components__ are simply objects with data as its members